 The Port's Tariff 9.0 was designed and approved to put in place a 10-year rate plan in support of not only continued Port operations, but also to pay debt service coverage requirements to complete construction of the PCT.
-Tariff 9.0 was created in a joint effort of the Port and Municipal administration, an independent professional port tariff consulting firm and provided an opportunity for public comment for the Port customers and users and the public concerning the recommended rates set for the Port to accomplish the goal of completed construction of the PCT.
-In March 1, 2022, changes were made to the Rules and Regulations section of the tariff, which prompted a change to its numeric designation.
+Tariff 9.0 was created in a joint effort of the Port and Municipal administration, an independent professional port tariff consulting firm and provided an opportunity for public comment for the Port customers and users and the public concerning the recommended rates set for the Port to accomplish the goal of completed construction of the tariff, which prompted a change to its numeric designation.
 The Port's in-force Terminal Tariff is now numbered 9.1.